An Empirical Study of Pre-trained Model Selection for Out-of-Distribution Generalization and Calibration: Related Works

 \item[OOD Generalization Algorithms and Benchmarks:] In recent years, various algorithms have been proposed to improve OOD generalization, such as invariant risk minimization~\citep{Arjovsky19}, group distributionally robust optimization~\citep{sagawa2019distributionally}, risk extrapolation~\citep{krueger2021out}, correlation alignment~\citep{sun2016deep}, gradient variances control~\citep{rame2022fishr}.
 However, their performance depends heavily on the dataset characteristics, and no optimal algorithm has been identified.
 Furthermore, empirical risk minimization still achieves competitive performance on covariate shift~\citep{Ahuja20}.
 DomainBed~\citep{Gulrajani21} has become a standard benchmark consisting of image classification datasets with different domain shifts for evaluating OOD generalization.
 Other benchmarks have also been introduced, such as WILDS ~\citep{koh2021wilds} for various data types and distributional shifts, WOODS~\citep{gagnon2022woods} focusing on time series data, and TableShift~\citep{gardner2023benchmarking} for tabular data.

-\rev{ \item[Uncertainty Calibration Benchmark:] More recent studies have also evaluated modern architectures in comparison with calibration and robustness benchmarks, and \citet{minderer2021revisiting} argue, as do \citet{guo2017calibration}. that the ECE degrades with larger models.
 There are four differences between their studies and ours.
 First, our protocol targets pre-trained model selection for fine-tuning tasks, whereas their protocol targets scratch training.
 Second, we evaluate in the context of OOD generalization, and they evaluate on robustness benchmarks such as image corruption and perturbation (We also provide the results in \cref{ap:fig:ood-imagenet-variants}, in addition to the OOD generalization benchmarks).
 Third, we evaluate more than 100 models, including a wide range of architectures, training strategies, model parameter size, and training data, as well as an exhaustive hyperparameter search, which has been done with a limited number of model families and training sets (28 at most) in the previous study.
-Finally, we conduct a systematic evaluation of the impact of the number of parameters in the pre-trained model and the size of the pre-training dataset on both OOD generalization and calibration metrics.
-This is an attempt to explore an aspect that has not been previously investigated. }
+Finally, we conduct a systematic evaluation of the impact of the number of parameters in the pre-trained model and the size of the pre-training dataset on OOD generalization, with a deeper analysis also examining calibration metrics.
+This is an attempt to explore an aspect that has not been previously investigated.

 \item[Pre-trained Model Selection for Downstream Tasks:] Fine-tuning pre-trained models has become the prevalent approach for OOD generalization tasks~\citep{Gulrajani21}.
 However, most works have focused on advancing algorithms, with a limited investigation into pre-trained model selection.
 Some analyses~\citep{goldblum2023battle, zhang2022delving, 10191806, yamada2022does, andreassen2021evolution} have compared model architectures on robustness benchmarks~\citep{hendrycks2021many,hendrycks2021natural,beyer2020we,recht2019imagenet, hendrycks2019robustness}.